blackflux/object-scan/README.md

 ### Array vs Object

-To match an Array path, rectangular brackets are used.<br>
+To match an Array path, rectangular brackets are used.

 _Examples_:
 <details><summary> <code>['[2]']</code> <em>(matches `[2]` in an array)</em> </summary>